Skip to main content

 Why are you cramping?

-As your baby develops, your body goes through a number of gradual changes, causing you to feel pain, start to swell, and get hit with cramps.
+As your baby develops, your body goes through many gradual changes, causing you to feel pain, start to swell, and get hit with cramps.
 The main cause of cramping around the 19-week mark is the stretching of the muscles and ligaments in the uterus as it begins to expand more and more to accommodate your growing baby.

 While that feeling of tugging on both sides of your lower abdomen can be uncomfortable, it also means that your child is developing and growing.
 The main ligament of the uterus is the round ligament, and it’s typically the cause of any painful cramping.
 As this round ligament stretches, it can create either an aching pain or a sharp, tight pain on your sides.
 The pain can happen every once in a while, but not consistently.
 If the cramping you’re feeling is constant and consistent, you should immediately consult with your doctor.